cb109/hunt_showdown_outfitter/README.md

 # Hunt: Showdown Outfitter

-A tool to manage item presets for **Hunt: Showdown** and semi-automatically equip them in the game by automating mouse/keyboard input against preconfigured UI coordinates.
+A tool to manage loadout presets for **Hunt: Showdown** and semi-automatically equip them in the game by automating mouse/keyboard input against preconfigured UI coordinates.